 Hi.
 We're Jon and Keni Hill, and we're gaming addicts.
-Keni streams on Twitch 20 to 40 hours a week, and Jon is currently playing in 3 separate RPG campaigns.
+At the time of writing this bio, Jon is a player in 3 different campaigns.
 He's also the GM for one of the 2 groups that Keni plays in.
 Yeah, we might have a problem.

 Does my class need them?